Kamal (director): Career

 His works include Unnikale Oru Katha Parayam, Kakkothikavile Appooppan Thadikal, Thoovalsparsham, Ghazal, Ulladakam, Ee Puzhayam Kadannu, Azhagiya Ravanan, Mazhayethum Munpe, Meghamalhar, Madhuranombarakaattu, Perumazhakkalam, Karutha Pakshikal, Khaddama and Celluloid.
 His interest in film-making led him to enroll at the Kalabharathi Film Institute in Thrissur.

 Celluloid (2013) is the biopic of J.C Daniel, the father of Malayalam cinema.
-Smitha at the entertainment site oneindia.com stated that the film is one of the best films made in recent times from Indian cinema.
+Smitha at the entertainment site, oneindia.com, stated that the film is one of the best films made in recent times from Indian cinema.

 Aami is a biopic of poet and author Kamala Surayya.

+Personal life

+Kamal's son, Jenuse Mohamed, made his debut as a film director in 2015 with the Malayalam film 100 Days of Love.